vasily-kartashov/vasily-kartashov.github.io/_posts/2018-07-24-using-datadog-on-elastic-beanstalk.md

 tags: aws datadog logs elastic-beanstalk
 ---

-There are a somewhat limited infromation on how to use DataDog on Elastic Beanstalk platform and it took me personally quite a bit of time to get it working.
-So here's a short summary of how to make the datadog agent run and also report logs to datadog.
+There is somewhat limited information available on how to use DataDog on the Elastic Beanstalk platform, and it took me quite a bit of time to get it working.
+Here is a summary of how to make the DataDog agent run and report logs to DataDog.

-The first thing that needs to be done is placing a couple of files in predefined locations:
+First, place two files in predefined locations: a minimal DataDog configuration file with an API key, DataDog endpoint, and a key enabling log collection, and a second file containing a list of log files you would like to watch and send to DataDog.

 ```yaml
 files: